AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

         }
     };

+------ OpenMP labelling

 .. _sec:gpu:example:

 An Example of Migrating to GPU
 ==============================

-The nature of GPU programming poses difficulties for a common patterns like the one below.
+The nature of GPU programming poses difficulties for a number of common AMReX patterns, such as the one below:

 .. highlight:: c++